-Our Los Angeles foreclosure defense lawyers have a number of approaches we can take to helping you stop foreclosure temporarily or avoid it altogether.
+Our Woodland Hills foreclosure defense lawyers have a number of approaches we can take to helping you stop foreclosure temporarily or avoid it altogether.

 One of those methods is a short sale.
 But we tend to think of this as one of the last resorts because it can damage your credit and will result in you being forced to walk away from your home.

 Still‚ sometimes this makes sense when we look at the bigger financial picture.
 But you should never let a bank or lender pressure you into it.
 Take your time to research your options and thoroughly explore each avenue with an experienced foreclosure attorney.

 First‚ let’s begin with a brief explanation of what a short sale is.
 Basically‚ it’s the sale of real estate property (i.e.‚ your home) in which the proceeds are going to fall short of the total balance you owe to the bank.
 Often‚ banks will write off the difference‚ but not always.
 (In California‚ California Code of Civil Procedure 580e precludes deficiencies after a short sale is approved).

 Short sales have been far more common in the wake of the housing market implosion‚ when millions of homes were “underwater‚” or suddenly worth far less than what homeowners’ owed on them.
 RealtyTrac real estate research firm reported that in the third quarter of 2012‚ sales of “pre-foreclosure homes” spiked by 22 percent.
 Of those‚ 65 percent were short sales.
 Short sales of homes that hadn’t yet entered the foreclosure process also jumped by more than 20 percent during that same time frame.